haiwen/seafile-admin-docs/manual/config/seafile-conf.md

 Seafile uses a system trash, where deleted libraries will be moved to.
 In this way, accidentally deleted libraries can be recovered by system admin.

-## Cache

-seaf-server component in Seafile Pro Edition uses memory caches in various cases to improve performance. (seaf-server component in community edition does not use cache) Some session information is also saved into memory cache to be shared among the cluster nodes.
-Memcached or Reids can be use for memory cache.

-!!! tip
-    Redis support is added in version 11.0 and is the default cache server from Seafile 13.0.
-Currently only single-node Redis is supported.
-Redis Sentinel or Cluster is not supported yet.

-=== "memcached"

-    ```
-    [memcached]
-    # Replace `localhost` with the memcached address:port if you're using remote memcached
-    # POOL-MIN and POOL-MAX is used to control connection pool size.
-Usually the default is good enough.
-    memcached_options = --SERVER=localhost --POOL-MIN=10 --POOL-MAX=100

-    ```

-=== "Redis"

-    ```
-    [redis]
-    # your redis server address
-    redis_host = 127.0.0.1
-    # your redis server port
-    redis_port = 6379
-    # size of connection pool to redis, default is 100
-    max_connections = 100
-    ```

 ## Seafile fileserver configuration

 The configuration of seafile fileserver is in the `[fileserver]` section of the file `seafile.conf`